meshcloud/meshcloud-docs/docs/meshcloud.marketplace.md

 ### Maintain Service Instances

-In order to see the status of your instances, add a binding, or remove a provisioned instance go to the **Instances** section und **Marketplace** in the navigation on the left.
+In order to see the status of your instances, add a binding, or remove a provisioned instance go to the **Instances** section under **Marketplace** in the navigation on the left.
 You find a list of all your service instances and can also access their dashboards via the dashboard icon on the right.

 #### Update Service Instance

 Via the `pen` icon you can edit the service instance.
 Changing the name is always available.
 Just enter a new name if you want to change it.
 If the service supports an upgrade of plans, a dropdown with all plans of the service is displayed.
 You can select another plan if you want to change the plan for the given service instance.
-You can also change the parameters of the service (see "Service Parameters" section below).
+You can also change the parameters of the service (see [Service Parameters](#service-parameters) section below).
 Only enter the parameters you want to change.
 Empty parameters will be ignored.

 ### Service Parameters